-Then time-symmetrization consists in propagating forward in time the selection performed by Bob's measurement and backwards in time that performed by Alice's measurement.
+The time-symmetrization in this case consists in propagating forward in time the selection performed by Bob's measurement and backwards in time that performed by Alice's measurement.
 Doing this a second time changes nothing. }.

 Summing up, it turns out that the number of queries needed to solve Grover's problem in an optimal quantum way is that needed to solve the corresponding reduced problem in an optimal logical (classical) way.
 In the present four drawer instance of Grover's problem, this is only one query.
-In fact, the reduced problem, locating a ball hidden in a pair of drawers, can of course be classically solved by opening either drawer.
+In fact, the reduced problem, i.e. locating a ball hidden in a pair of drawers, can of course be classically solved by opening either drawer.
 Note that we have found the number of oracle queries needed to solve Grover's problem in an optimal quantum way without knowing Grover algorithm, namely $\hat{\mathbf{U}}_{1 ,2}$.